 You’ll also need to determine your non-mortgage-related recurring costs before committing to a new loan.
 Calculate income taxes, transportation and child care or education costs.
 If you pay alimony or for out-of-pocket health care, consider those costs as well.
 Additionally, factor in the costs of home maintenance.
 Experts recommend setting aside 1% to 3% of your home’s purchase price annually for maintenance and upgrades.

 In addition to establishing a budget, you need to understand how to find the right features on a mortgage.
 A great rate on a bad mortgage could spell financial ruin.
 When you’re shopping for loans, ask yourself these questions:

 How long will you stay in the home?

 Some buyers purchase houses with the intention of staying just a few years.
-Someone who plans to sell in a few years might consider a lower interest rate adjustable mortgage.
+Someone who plans to sell in a few years might consider an adjustable-rate mortgage rather than a fixed rate, since interest rates are typically lower in the first few years.
 However, an adjustable-rate mortgage is risky for someone who intends to live in a home long term.

 How risky is your financial situation?